acafourek/maidstone/wp-content/plugins/skimlinks/readme.txt

 2. Skimlinks publisher dashboard

 == Changelog ==

+= 1.3 =
+* updated branding and graphics
+* new disclosure/referral button widget
+* made all plugin copy translatable
+* updated admin form descriptions
+* fixed subdomain validation bug

+= 1.2.5 =
+* bug fixes and improvements

+= 1.2.4 =
+* fixes url to skimlinks js library to be protocol-agnostic

 = 1.2.3 =
 * fixes bug with incorrectly encoded urls in rss feed
 * updated to support feeds with encoded content